 Wales went to the polls last week to elect a new government to the Senedd.
 Whilst progressive parties like the Greens and Plaid Cymru did better than last time, Wales voted in 29 Labour AMs out of the 60 seats available.
 Labour have said they will have talks with Plaid Cymru and the one Liberal Democrat AM but have said they will look to form a minority government.

 Perhaps the most disheartening result was the election of 7 AMs for UKIP.
 Thankfully Labour emphatically ruled out a coalition with either UKIP or the Welsh Conservatives, saying they are so different from themselves that they could never find common ground.

-Let’s be clear, Westminster have always left Wales to the dogs.
-Independence would give us control of our own destiny, but currently we dont have the economy to support ourselves.
+Let’s be clear, Westminster has always left Wales to the dogs.
+Independence would give us control of our own destiny, but currently, we don’t have the economy to support ourselves.
 We need immigrants to help drive Wales’s prosperity.
 Cultural diversity is always being branded as a failure by the political right.
 They say communities cannot live together without tensions.
-I live in Cardiff and I love the different cultures, communities and diversity that the capital offers.
-However on the subject of vision, it would help if the Welsh people had the self confidence to see themselves as a powerful identity in their own right, rather than waiting for the Rugby tournament and defining themselves purely as “Not English”.
+I live in Cardiff and I love the different cultures, communities, and diversity that the capital offers.
+However, on the subject of vision, it would help if the Welsh people had the self-confidence to see themselves as a powerful identity in their own right, rather than waiting for the Rugby tournament and defining themselves purely as “Not English”.

 So, in conclusion, despite now having UKIP Assembly members, let us not allow their hatred and politics of fear to dominate the Senedd.
 We might have another tired Labour government, but the more we engage with politics the more we can change our great nation for the better.